+Development Task Lead Person Target date Progress/Update

+1 Use the results of the 'Travel to School survey' to Deputy Head Once every year Completed and updated February 2020

+identify where improvements to the school journey around start of

+can be made Spring Term

+2 Have a clearer picture of children's routes to school H&W Group Once every year Traffic survey completed February 2020 during

+around start of form time

+Spring Term

+3 Send out regular School Travel News Headteacher As appropriate Incorporated into Newport News as and when

+appropriate

+4 Compile a School Travel Plan Headteacher/Dep Originally Completed and Reviewed March 2020

+uty Head completed by

+October 2017

+then updated at

+the start of every

+Spring Term

+5 Consult on the School Travel Plan Headteacher Originally Completed and published - revised March 2020

+completed by

+January 2018

+then updated at

+the start of every

+Spring Term

+6 Formally adopt the School Travel Plan Governors Once every year Completed - revised version March 2020 to be

+around start of readopted

+Spring Term

+7 Include School Travel Plan on the school website ICT Technician Once every year Revised version March 2020 to be published on

+around start of website

+Spring Term

+8 Include School Travel information in new parents' Head of Year 7 Once every year Completed - reiterated at Welcome Evenings.

+induction.
+Actively promote car sharing with this around June, To be added in the Welcome Pack for new Year 7

+group. starting with June

-Obje ctive 1 - Increase travel awareness amongst parents, s taff and school comi nunity Development Task Lead Person Target date Progress/Update 1 Use the results of the 'Travel to School survey' to identify where improvements to the school journey can be made Deputy Head January 2018 Completed and updated May 2019 2 Have a clearer picture of children's routes to school H&W Group March 2018 Traffic survey completed March 2019 during form time 3 Send out regular School Travel News Office staff As appropriate Incorporated into Newport News as and when appropriate 4 Compile a School Travel Plan Previous Head October 2017 Completed and Reviewed May 2019 5 Consult on the School Travel Plan Headteacher January 2018 Completed and published - revised May 2019 6 Formally adopt the School Travel Plan Governors March 2018 Completed - revised version to be readopted 7 Include School Travel Plan on the school website Office staff February 2018 Published copy of TP on website 8 Include School Travel information in new parents' induction.
-Actively promote car sharing with this group.
-Head of Year 7 June 2018 Completed - reiterated at Welcome Evenings 9 Complete a Travel to School survey every year Deputy Head October 2019 Annually in October - Conducted March 2019 10 Use the results of the Travel to School survey to ensure targets are achieved and to set new targets Deputy Head October 2019 Annually in October - Analysis conducted May 2019 and updated 11 Feedback to parents of results of survey Headteacher February 2018 Updated results to be included in school newsletter 12 Investigate possibility of bike purchase scheme with LA Payroll department HR Manager April 2018 Completed - very complicated and a decision was taken not to proceed 13 Include information about car sharing in new staff induction Lead Practitioner / HR Manager As appropriate from Feb 2018 Now included as a matter of course in induction of new staff achieve a daily step target.
-2 Plan sustainable travel activities and road safety education into relevant curriculum PSHE Coordinator August 2018 for 2018-19 Completed - workshops have included safer driving and safety talks about walking alone / in darkness with the girls 3 Include the Student Council in the School Travel Plan process and the Health & Wellbeing Group Headteacher October 2017 Completed - updates to be shared before July 2019 4 Invite outside agencies in to discuss safer travel / road safety as part of PSHE PSHE Coordinator September 2018 Completed each year in PSHE with year 7, led by PC Walker-Shale.
-In addition she provides talks to other year groups as and when required.
+2020 9 Complete a Travel to School survey every year Deputy Head Once every year Completed and published - revised March 2020 around start of Spring Term 10 Use the results of the Travel to School survey to Deputy Head Once every year Completed and published - revised March 2020 ensure targets are achieved and to set realistic and around start of achieveable targets Spring Term 11 Feedback to parents of results of survey Headteacher Once every year Updated results to be included in Newport News around start of Spring Term 12 Investigate possibility of bike purchase scheme with HR Manager April 2018 - Closed - very complicated so decision taken not LA Payroll department Ended to proceed 13 Include information about car sharing in new staff Lead Practitioner As appropriate Now included as a matter of course in induction induction / HR Manager from Feb 2018 of new staff

-Obje ctive 2 - Increase travel awareness amongst pupils Development Task Lead Person Target date Progress/Update 1 Assembly/class talks on STP progress Health & March Keeping Talks and presentations have focused on a 'Step Wellbeing Group Healthy Week Challenge' encouraging pupils to walk more to
+Obje ctive 2 - Increase travel awareness amongst pupils Development Task Lead Person Target date Progress/Update 1 Assembly/class talks on STP progress Health & Wellbeing Group SustainNGHS As appropriate throughout the year Talks and presentations have focused on a 'Step Challenge' encouraging pupils to walk more to achieve a daily step target.
+2 Plan sustainable travel activities and road safety education into relevant curriculum PSHE Coordinator SustainNGHS As appropriate throughout the year Workshops have included safer driving and safety talks about walking alone / in darkness with the girls 3 Include the Student Council in the School Travel Plan process and the Health & Wellbeing Group Headteacher Twice a year - Spring and summer Term Revised version March 2020 to be shared 4 Invite outside agencies in to discuss safer travel / road safety as part of PSHE PSHE Coordinator As appropriate throughout the year Completed each year in PSHE with year 7, led by PC Walker-Shale.
+In addition, she provides talks to other year groups as and when required.